webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 HTML files are built in the output path directory with the rest of the webpack output.

-Then, include the HTML files in the wanted pages.
+Now you can include the outputted HTML files into your HTML page templates.
+You can do it with e.g. Twig.

 __main-styles.html__